Settings & Configuration

 \[Checkout.com] processes credit and debit card payments (Visa, Mastercard) for your offerings.
 Configure:

 * **Public Key** (`pk_…`) — Used to initialize the card payment widget on the investor checkout page.
-It’s safe to expose this on the frontend.
+Safe to expose on the frontend.

 * **Processing Channel ID** — Optional channel identifier for routing transactions within Checkout.com.
-Found under **Settings → Processing Channels** in your Checkout.com Dashboard.
+Found under **Settings → Processing Channels**.

 \[Coinbase Commerce] is our recommended hosted PSP for accepting crypto payments.
 You can choose to keep proceeds as cryptocurrency or settle to fiat manually.